Sput/sput.github.io/_posts/2026-08-13-INCIDENT-INVESTIGATOR-MCPServer-with-Harness.md

 The reliability reviewer checks for required citations before accepting the evidence base.
 If a required citation is missing, the reviewer records a challenge instead of silently trusting the conclusion.

-## The Harness

-The harness is the core of the project.

-In this app, a harness means the code around the model that controls state, routing, tools, validation, review, observability, and fallback behavior.
-The LLM is only one part of the system.

-The investigation state includes fields:

-- `run_id`
-- `title`
-- `description`
-- `scenario`
-- `human_feedback`
-- `evidence`
-- `reviewer_challenges`
-- `needs_more_evidence`
-- `review_rounds`
-- `report`
-- `trace_events`

-The workflow is explicit:

-1. The **supervisor** creates an investigation plan.
-2. The **evidence investigator** gathers logs, metrics, deployments, and alerts through MCP tools.
-3. The **reviewer** checks whether required citations are present.
-4. The graph conditionally routes back for more evidence when needed.
-5. The **supervisor** generates a final report.

 When `langgraph` is installed, the harness uses a `StateGraph`.
 The project also has a fallback runner that executes the same staged workflow when LangGraph is unavailable in local development.